deepmodeling/deepks-kit/examples/water_single/README.md

 The `iterate` command can take multiple input files and the latter ones would overwrite the former ones.

 Again, running `./run.sh` in the `withdens` folder would run the commands in the background.
 You can check the results in `iter.*` folders like above.

+## Train an equivariant model

+We provide in `equiv` folder an example input file for training deepks model with equivariant descriptors (`dm_flat`).

+This is a feature under development, so it is potentially not bug free.